vocaltractlab/headpositiondoc/source/index.rst

 Welcome to the documentation for the Head Position Protocol
 ===========================================================
-This is documentation for classifying head-position using multiple measures to account for the dynamic mobility of the head and neck.
+The following documents the Head Position Protocol which employs GUIDE forest to consider multiple measures accounting for the dynamic mobility of the head and neck.
+This protocol will classify medical imaging studies into one of six head positions: flexion, neutral-flexion, neutral, neutral-extension, extension, or extension-flexion.

 .. toctree::
    :maxdepth: 2